 A number of unpaid volunteers have made significant contributions of their time to develop and implement the Foundation's programs.
 Under GAAP, significant services received which create or enhance a nonfinancial asset or require specialized skills that the Foundation would have purchased if not donated are recognized in the statement of activities.
-During the years ended June 30, 2023 and 2022, the Foundation recorded \$68,130 and \$66,748 inkind services, respectively.
+During the years ended June 30, 2024 and 2023, the Foundation recorded \$71,554 and \$68,130 in-kind services, respectively.
 These services are valued at the actual costs paid by the College to provide the service which approximates fair value.